Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/site-to-site-ipsec-vpn.md

 weight: 25
 ---
 ___
-On this page, you can find an explanation of how to configure Site to Site IPSec connection between Ventus Cloud Regions.
+On this page, you can find an explanation of how to configure Site to Site IPSec connection between the Ventus Cloud Regions.

 # Table of contents
 1. [Prerequisites](#prerequisites)